Johanna Haarer: Research into the effects

 Research into the effects of Haarer's parenting methods began in the 1980s, fifty years after the book was first published.
 The first critical study was conducted by psychologist Ute Benz, who published her findings in 1988.
 German psychiatrist Hartmut Radebold conducted extensive research on children from the war generation.
 He argued that parents who strongly identified with the Nazi regime and women who came from broken families were particularly susceptible to Haarer's educational propaganda.

 In 1997, social worker Sigrid Chamberlain wrote the book Adolf Hitler, die deutsche Mutter und ihr erstes Kind (Adolf Hitler, the German Mother and Her First Child) about Haarer's parenting methods.
 According to Chamberlain, a “lack of attachment” (“Bindungslosigkeit”), which makes it difficult for the child to form other attachment relationships later in life, is characteristic of National Socialist upbringing.
 The child also learned to suppress his feelings, which meant that he could no longer perceive or recognise his own feelings and bodily signals.
 According to various researchers of Haarer's work, this inner emptiness could then be filled with Nazi ideology and group solidarity.

-According to German psychiatrist and psychotherapist Karl-Heinz Brisch, children who were easily seduced, did not think and did not feel were particulary useful for a warring nation.
+According to German psychiatrist and psychotherapist Karl-Heinz Brisch, children who were easily seduced, did not think and did not feel were particularly useful for a warring nation.
 Brisch argues that Haarer's book also had a major impact in the post-war years: ‘Our mothers, and especially our grandmothers, all had the book on their bookshelves and received it as a gift when their children were born.
 Even after the end of the Second World War.’
 His research revealed that individuals raised with Haarer's ideas are more likely to suffer from depression and alcohol addiction, have difficulty recognising their emotions and forming bonds with others because they are insecurely attached.